Two Crossings of the Katy Railway

 most famously as the Chief Engineer for the eastern part of the Transcontinental

 Railroad.)
-Gould was concerned that
+Gould was concerned that because the parent Katy corporation was

-because the parent Katy corporation was based in Kansas, its direct ownership of
+based in Kansas, its direct ownership of the I&GN might violate Texas law.

 better.